gajus/approximate-now/README.md

 ## Motivation

 Sometimes you don't care about the exact time the event took place, but rather need to know approximately when.
-If your use case is performance senstive, then `Date.now()` might not be the best option because it has a [measurable impact](#benchmark) to the performance. `approximate-now` provides an approximate (to the error of 50ms) time without a performance penalty of `Date.now()`.
+If your use case is performance sensitive, then `Date.now()` might not be the best option because it has a [measurable impact](#benchmark) to the performance. `approximate-now` provides an approximate (to the error of 50ms) time without a performance penalty of `Date.now()`.

 ## Usage